ashokishere/lettherebelight/content/docs/Dayamata Talks/DayamataTalk1.md

 ### The Living Power of Kriya Yoga

 And you, you dear ones, you have proven that statement of Guruji’s.
 Because all of you here, I am sure, have greatly benefited, been greatly inspired, by that wonderful book which is now in so many, many languages.
 And this, of course, is the 50th anniversary of the printing of that book.
 And I am happy to be here for this 50th.
 I won’t promise anything more than that.
-So, one devotee said about the “Autobiography,” “It is not a book.
+So, one devotee said about the “Autobiography,”
+{{< callout type="important" icon="sparkles" >}}
+“It is not a book.
 It is a living power”.
+{{< /callout >}}
 Such effect it has had on seekers of God, and seekers of truth, all over this world, in every nation.

 I thought, “What can I say to these dear souls tonight?”
 You’ve heard many, many talks.
 And you are about now to go back to your homes.
 You’ve received the Kriya diksha, which is a very sacred initiation.
 And I urge you all to practice it faithfully.
 I remember Guruji’s words to me many years ago: “If you practice nothing but Kriya, you will reach there”.
 And I believe it.
 And I have found to my own complete satisfaction that all of those statements, those utterances of truth which Master made throughout those years have come to pass in my own life.

 ### Seeking God First: The Common Denominator

 Each one of you here have come.
 Sorry!
 Okay.
 They’re great, aren’t they?
 They know what to do.
 Each one of you who came here tonight, came, each one of you, with a different need, with a particular need.
 You know what that need is; you know what brought you here.
 And if we think of that, then we have here at least 37-odd hundred needs gathered together in this audience.
 Each one of you knows what that need is.
 But let me say this to you.
-I always remembered throughout my life as a young monastic on the path words uttered in the scripture — Christian scripture, “Seek ye the kingdom of God first, and all these things will be added unto you”.
+I always remembered throughout my life as a young monastic on the path words uttered in the scripture — Christian scripture,

+{{< callout icon="sparkles" >}}
+ “Seek ye the kingdom of God first, and all these things will be added unto you”.
+{{< /callout >}}

 And my nature is to reduce everything to a common denominator.
 For me, the common denominator of all life’s needs, all life’s experiences, all life’s desires is one: God alone.
 And to my own complete satisfaction, it has been a great blessing that I have found that all those needs, all those little desires that I might have had, everything that I might have craved in this world — Ah!
 I have found, my dears, that fulfillment in God, to my complete satisfaction.
 And how often when I go to meditate in the evening, because I like to be true to myself: “Is there anything in this universe you want?
 Is there anything you want?”
 What can I say?
 Nothing.
 There is nothing in this world that I crave.
 I crave love, I crave friendship.
 But I’ve found that by giving, it has come back to me a thousand-fold.
 And I pray in the same way, that seeking God and putting God first will fill your own lives.
 And you will find that all of those needs that brought you here, will find complete fulfillment in that one Cosmic Beloved: our God.